 Now, everyone doesn’t have a Disney park next door, so not everyone needs a “Back to the Future” Ride.
 But you are going to need something fresh and new, and you have to consider the big factor when you are picking your attraction mix: demographics.

-Demographics, the age and income characteristics of the guests, follow attraction mix, and vice versa.
+Demographics, the age and income characteristics of the guests, follow the attraction mix, and vice versa.
 If you want a lot of teenagers, you put in a lot of roller coasters.
 Keep in mind though: even though you’re targeting coaster fans DOES NOT mean you sacrifice on theming and landscaping.
 Families like indoor shows, if for no other reason than they are air-conditioned and adults enjoy being able to sit for a while.
-Additionally sometimes, the theme park is the sole source of live shows/theatre in the vicinity, so this draws those people that don’t feel like going to a big city to find that type of entertainment .
-And “the whole family” likes high tech, story-telling dark rides and simulators.
-So your attraction mix determines your demographics, or vice versa.
+Additionally, sometimes, the theme park is the sole source of live shows/theatre in the vicinity, so this draws those people that don’t feel like going to a big city to find that type of entertainment.
+And “the whole family” likes high tech, story-telling dark rides, and simulators.
+So your attraction mix determines your demographics or vice versa.

 But probably the biggest factor in determining your Master Plan is the personality of the management.
 If they are “ride guys” who like those “white knucklers,” then at the end of the day you are going to end up with a park full of thrill rides.
-If they are from “show business” you’ll probably be exploiting some sort of intellectual properties (books, movies, films, etc), like we did at Six Flags with the Batman Stunt Show.
-If they are risk takers, your park will feature custom, one of a kind rides, or if they are more conservative, they’ll guide you in the direction of selecting proven, off the shelf equipment.
+If they are from “show business” you’ll probably be exploiting some sort of intellectual properties (books, movies, films, etc), as we did at Six Flags with the Batman Stunt Show.
+If they are risk-takers, your park will feature custom, one-of-a-kind rides, or if they are more conservative, they’ll guide you in the direction of selecting proven off-the-shelf equipment.
 In theme park design, as in most other fields, you follow the Golden Rule: He Who Has The Gold Rules.
-But it’s essential that the theme park designer educate the management so they understand the downside of under cutting the theming, landscaping and ride variety—eventually it will catch up with you and guests will stop coming in DROVES.thus the “gold” dwindles.
+But it’s essential that the theme park designer educate the management so they understand the downside of undercutting the theming, landscaping, and ride variety—eventually it will catch up with you and guests will stop coming in DROVES.
+Thus the “gold” dwindles.

 You will notice that I did not mention budget as a primary factor in determining the Master Plan of your park.
-That’s because budget follows the risk profile of the management-the high rollers will go for the biggest budget they can justify, the more conservative managers will pinch the pennies.
-There’s no one answer, as both well funded, and very lightly funded parks can achieve success.
-For example, at Six Flags when they were owned by Time Warner in the mid nineties, all the Batman, Looney Tunes, Dennis The Menace, Police Academy and other movie themes were added, increasing both attendance and per capita income, while the capital budget was actually CUT.
+That’s because the budget follows the risk profile of the management-the high rollers will go for the biggest budget they can justify, and the more conservative managers will pinch the pennies.
+There’s no one answer, as both well-funded, and very lightly funded parks can achieve success.
+For example, at Six Flags when they were owned by Time Warner in the mid-nineties, all the Batman, Looney Tunes, Dennis The Menace, Police Academy and other movie themes were added, increasing both attendance and per capita income, while the capital budget was actually CUT.

 When you put all these factors together, and your park is sized properly for the market, your attraction mix is right, you have just the right amount of food and merchandise, and the parking lot is big enough to handle your largest predicted crowd: look out!
 It’s probably going to be a big hit, and the owner will be asking you why you didn’t make the darn thing a little bigger!